null

 The way to keep grassy weeds out of your lawn is to make them feel unwelcome in the first place.
 A thick, lush lawn doesn't leave any space for weeds to grow.
 To keep annual grassy weeds at bay, follow these maintenance tips:

-Always mow your lawn at the proper height (for most lawns this is usually one of the highest settings on your mower).
+Mow High.
+Always mow your lawn at the proper height.
+For most lawns this is usually one of the highest settings on your mower, but the exact setting varies by grass type.
 Longer grass blades shade the soil, helping prevent weed seeds from germinating.
 Scalping your lawn (mowing too short), thins your lawn and makes it more prone to weeds.

+Repair Bare Spots.
 When annual grassy weeds are killed in the fall by frost, they leave behind bare spots.
 Patching these spots with grass seed will help keep new weeds out.
+Our friends at Scotts have plenty of options to help you repair your lawn.